heineborell/swe-for-ds/README.md

 Secondly, FastAPI allows for the routes to run concurrently.
-This is not so important when serving compute intensive machine learning models, but if the application needs to call other applications creates opportunities for massive speedups.
+This is not so important when serving compute intensive machine learning models, but if the application needs to call other applications, this creates opportunities for massive speedups.
 This involves using [asyncio](https://docs.python.org/3.10/library/asyncio.html) which is part of the standard library and differs somewhat from the `concurrent.futures` library we discussed previously.
 Since this is not as relevant to our use case, we will limit